DeveLeb/made-in-lebanon/CONTRIBUTING-GUIDE.md

 1. **Maintained or Created by Lebanese Developer**: The project must have been created or significantly contributed to by a Lebanese developer.

-2. **Active within the Last 3 Years**: The project should have been actively maintained or developed within the last three years.
-This ensures that the project is relevant and up-to-date.
+2. **Practical Use**: The project must serve a practical purpose and should not be solely a demonstration project.

 ### Contribution Process